 Contact Mazzoni Valvano Szewczyk & Karam as soon as possible.
 We can explain all the legal options available to you after you explain to us exactly what happened.
 Every DUI arrest is different.
 That’s why we need to meet with you and hear your story before offering any advice.
 We won’t shuffle you in and out as quickly as possible.
 We honestly want to learn as much as we can about the circumstances surrounding your DUI arrest.
 That way, we can offer useful advice that applies to your specific circumstances.

 We will strive for an acquittal or dismissal of charges, but also may be able to minimize the impact of the conviction.
-If this is your first underage DUI conviction, you might be eligible for Pennsylvania’s ARD program, in which you’re enrolled in a probation-like program, after which your criminal record is wiped clean and there’s no record of your arrest.
+If this is your first underage DUI conviction in PA, you might be eligible for Pennsylvania’s ARD program, in which you’re enrolled in a probation-like program, after which your criminal record is wiped clean and there’s no record of your arrest.

 Just because you were arrested and charged with drunk driving does not mean you will automatically be convicted of DUI in Pennsylvania.
 An experienced attorney at our law firm can aggressively investigate your case and search for evidence to clear your name.
 We will scrutinize the evidence police have against you.
 It’s not unusual for law enforcement to make mistakes in collecting and storing evidence, such as the results of drunk driving tests.